 Now, onto the natural toothpaste that Kristin used in conjunction with Traditional Diet to resolve her son’s cavity issues.

-What if you have no desire to make your own natural toothpaste?
+What if you have no desire to make your own natural toothpaste, however?
 You are just too busy and one more thing to make is just too much?

-In that case, I would suggest the natural toothpaste gel from my friends at OraWellness who make a very high quality, remineralizing tooth gel.
-Find them here.
+In that case, I would suggest the company Orawellness, which makes very high quality, remineralizing tooth gel.
+Find it here.

-6 Tablespoons of virgin coconut oil or red palm oil (where to find)
+6 Tablespoons virgin coconut oil or red palm oil (where to find)

-1 Tbl baking soda (cheapest brand is fine … all baking soda is already aluminum free)
+1 Tbl baking soda (cheapest brand is fine … all baking soda is aluminum-free)

 20-30 drops of peppermint essential oil